forseti-security/forseti-security/docs/inventory/README.md

 At a high level these things most be done to enable GSuite Google Group support.

   1. [Enable](https://console.cloud.google.com/iam-admin/serviceaccounts/) Domain-Wide Delegation on the previously created service account.
 More details on this can be found ([here](https://cloud.google.com/appengine/docs/flexible/python/authorizing-apps#google_apps_domain-wide_delegation_of_authority)).
+  1. Enable the service account ID for access within the GSuite account with the proper scope.

 * Enable the **Admin SDK API**

   ```sh
   $ gcloud beta service-management list enable admin.googleapis.com
   ```

+### Configuring your installation type
+`Inventory` exposes three flags to collecting GSuite groups as part of it's execution.
+Use of these flags depend on your installation type.

+#### GCP installations
+You must configure these variables in the [deployment template](/deployment-templates/deploy-forseti.yaml.sample) ([details](/docs/installing/INSTALLING-GCP.md#customize-deployment-templates)

+You must load the key into the meta-data server.

 Store the created service account keys on the meta-data server for your GCE instance.